 Automating your onboarding process can significantly reduce your costs.
 It makes sense that the more employees you can keep for a longer period, the more time and resources you’ll save than looking for new candidates and onboarding them.

 By removing paperwork when possible, automatically triggering information that needs to be sent out, sending online forms, you save time and money for the people involved in the administrative process.

 Think of it this way.
 A bad onboarding experience can skyrocket your cost per hire.
-According to Glassdoor’s research, the average US employer spends $4000 and 24 days to hire a new worker.
+According to HR statistics for 2023, companies on average spend $4,683 to hire a new worker.

 If your employee walks out looking for new job opportunities shortly after the onboarding process, both your hiring and onboarding costs will increase and maybe even double.
 You will lose valuable time, and other good candidates you had in the previous hiring process will probably be lost to you.

 Old-school onboarding involves a lot of manual work (especially paperwork), which bites a huge chunk of time, especially for HR.
 They also have to coordinate with other departments.

 Scheduling and automating processes like emails with company policies, online forms and storing of submitted data, setting up reminders and alerts for people that need to take over, scheduling reports with important milestones, gives you a complete overview of the onboarding process.
 You don’t have to worry that someone will miss something.